JumaJuiceTime/TheHundredSaints/Getting Started/Languages.md

 | 5 | Old Woldish | Ancient language |
 | 6 | Sylvan | Demi-fey common tongue |

-**Obscure languages:** At the Referee’s discretion, characters may learn the following more obscure languages sometimes spoken in Dolmenwood: Boggin, Deorling, Drunic, Dwelve, High Elfish (fairies only), Merfolk, Mulch, Wyrm.
+**Obscure languages:** At the Referee’s discretion, characters may learn the following more obscure languages sometimes spoken in Ouran: Boggin, Deorling, Drunic, Dwelve, High Elfish (fairies only), Merfolk, Mulch, Wyrm.

 ## The Common Tongue